GillianPlatform/Gillian/sphinx/install.rst

 Linux / macOS
 -------------

-.. admonition:: Opam switch
+.. admonition:: Developing with opam

-    We use opam for dependency management, and advise using a local opam switch that will not affect your global environment.
+    Gillian uses opam for dependency management.
+We advise using a local opam switch, so your global environment remains untouched.
     It should be perfectly safe (and recommended) to install the development environment directly on your machine.

 #.
 Install prerequisites